 If you don’t have enough money to cover minimum monthly payments, you may consider dipping into your retirement fund early.
 While using up savings is never an ideal situation, there is a responsible way to do it.

-If you choose to take money from your 401(k), you’ll have two options: You can either take a distribution or you can take a loan.
+If you choose to borrow from your 401(k) to pay off debt, you’ll have two options: You can either take a distribution or you can take a loan.
 In other words, you can permanently withdraw money from your 401(k), or you can borrow from it with the intent of replenishing it when you have the funds to do so.

-If you take a distribution before you’re 59.5 years old, you might have to pay 10 percent tax on any money you remove.
-And withdrawn funds can’t collect interest down the road.
+If you take a distribution before you’re 59.5 years old, there are tax implications.
+You might have to pay 10 percent tax on any money you remove, and withdrawn funds can’t collect interest down the road.

 Borrowing from a 401(k) won’t have these downsides.
 If you’re still working and you’ll be able to replenish the savings within a few years, borrowing is almost always the better option.